This is a work in progress post. I have now edited and included its previous version so the most recent observations appear first, the oldest last.

 5/28/18 replacement kit never received, it’s back to mylars for me to actually try to get any significant knitting done

 4/27/18 I have been able to develop some fabrics using two knit carriages selecting needles from opposite sides, though the lace carriage will not select from the right if the knit carriage is also selecting from the left.
-The posts include altering a knit carriage to use as the second one to select needles as an alternative to changing ribber settings between normal and pattern knitting, and an addition to post on combining KC patterning with racking
+The posts include altering a knit carriage to use as the second one to select needles as an alternative to changing ribber settings between normal and pattern knitting, and addition to posting on combining KC patterning with racking

 I had been told my kit would be replaced due to persistent patterning error issues.
-Sales are presently on hold while hardware is reviewed, and work is being done on a new version of software, so any changes in status are to be determined.
+Sales are presently on hold while the hardware is reviewed, and work is being done on a new version of the software, so any changes in status are to be determined.

-3/ 31/ 18 At present there is no English text manual for using the software, or a quick start guide.
+3/ 31/ 18 At present there is no English text manual for using the software or a quick start guide.
 I am sharing some of the differences and similarities in actions I have noted between the unaltered 910 and those of the hack, beginning with settings, and including a few tidbits gleaned from support as I encountered patterning problems.
 They may be of interest to those making the transition after previous knitting experience and familiarity with the machine, or to anyone curious about the program and some of its features and differences.

 Yellow text in this first image from a publication on the 910 indicates matching functions I have identified so far in ayab software.